guozanhua/waiter/README.md

 ## To Do

-- Make client events broadcasting work
+- implement most of the network events
-- Fix garbage collector (I think?) lags
+- moar async
 - Fork an observation server (connects to a game as spectator, broadcasts the game data to spectators with optional delay)
 - Get global auth to work
 - Implement local auth, too
+- [Fix garbage collector (I think?) lags]

 ## Project Structure